damzy-ship/crypto-react-app/README.md

 ## About

-Inspired by crypto currencies and the love of fetching data from `free` :) Api services, I decided to learn new technologies like redux toolkit, 3rd part UI based libraries like `antd` and apply it in building the Crypton crypto data awareness web app.
+Inspired by crypto currencies and the love of fetching data from `free` :) Api services, I decided to learn new technologies like redux toolkit, 3rd party UI based libraries like `antd` and apply it in building the Crypton crypto data awareness web app.

 ### `Technologies Applied`